1 Peter 3

 1 Peter 3:1-2Wives: Beauty That Speaks Without Words

-1Likewise, wives, be subject to your own husbands, so that even if some do not obey the word, they may be won without a word by the conduct of their wives, 2when they see your reverent and chaste conduct.
+1Likewise, ye wives, be in subjection to your own husbands; that, if any obey not the word, they also may without the word be won by the conversation of the wives; 2While they behold your chaste conversation coupled with fear.

-The word for “reverent” is phobos (fear) - not terror, but the kind of awe that comes from recognizing holiness.
-When a woman's life is anchored in reverence toward God, not dependence on her husband's approval, her conduct becomes magnetic.
+The word for “reverent” is phobos (fear) - the kind of awe that comes from recognizing holiness, a weight no outward approval can counterfeit.
+When a woman's life is anchored in reverence toward God, her conduct becomes magnetic.
 The chaste conduct speaks of integrity, purity of intention, and moral seriousness - qualities no amount of outward ornamentation can fake.

 1 Peter 3:3-4Hidden Beauty: The Precious Self